bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 66°
-- Light Rain
+- 65°
+- Drizzle and Breezy
-- 84% humidity
+- 85% humidity
-- 16 mph wind
+- 20 mph wind
-- 93% cloud cover
+- 90% cloud cover
-- 33 AQI 🟩
+- 40 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
-- 1.39 inches of rain expected in the next 48 hours
+- 0.97 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>